Money and duty free for Slovakia

 Slovakia's duty-free allowance for travellers from non-EU countries:

-Unlicensed firearms and ammunition, meat and dairy products from outside the EEA, and endangered species (unless you have a permit).
+Unlicensed firearms and ammunition, meat, fish and dairy products from outside the EU, and endangered species (unless you have a permit).

 Endangered species without a permit.